microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/03-BuildPipeline.md

         versioning – RegisterModel.py is the file used in the Inline Script

-    8. Azure CLI task to score the model, to forecast future transactions – ScoreModel.pys is the file used in the Inline Script
+    8. Azure CLI task to score the model, to forecast future transactions – ScoreModel.py is the file used in the Inline Script

     9. At this point, you have the option of choosing an artifact for your Release pipeline (An artifact is the deployable component of your applicaton/model).
 If you like to use Build Artifact, then you have two following steps to perform in Build pipeline.
         - Use Copy Files task to copy files from $(Build.SourcesDirectory) to $(Build.ArtifactStagingDirectory)